jibbs1703/King-County-House-Prices/README.md

 ### Outlier Detection
 To deal with outliers that exist in the dataset, outliers were removed by cutting off all values that exist above or below three standard deviations from the mean values of each feature.
 After performing this operation, 15% of the total dataset was dropped from the analysis.
-This helps to safeguard the model from values that cous potentially swing the model during training.
+This helps to safeguard the model from values that could potentially swing the model during training.

 ### Multicollinearity Check